 Posts on Understanding Science

-Why This Year Won’t Be the Warmest On Record
+Why Last Year Wasn’t the Warmest On Record

-Scientists predict that 2025 will be the second or third warmest year on record.
-We’re emitting more CO2 every year, so why won’t this year be warmer than last year?
+2025 was the third-warmest year ever recorded on Earth, according to Berkeley Earth.
+Only 2024 and 2023 were hotter.
+We’re emitting more CO2 every year, so why wasn't last year this year even warmer?
 Even though Earth is warming over the long run, not every single year will be warmer than the one before it.
-That’s because natural climate patterns, like El Niño and …
+That’s because natural climate patterns, …

 How Reliable Are Satellite Temperature Measurements?